Antique round coffee table, inlaid and veneered

 Description

-Round coffee table inlaid and veneered with various essences and geometric decorations on the top and frame.
+Round inlaid and veneered coffee table with various essences and geometric decorations on the top and frame.

-It comes from a private Lombard collection and is in good condition consistent with late 19th-century origin.
+It comes from a private Lombard collection and is in good condition consistent with its late 19th-century origin.

-Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign, characterized by significant influence from Roman and Greek decorative motifs.
+Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
+It features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details